-For example, draft changes will limit residential development to the IG zoning district only, as stated in Policy 2.21 of the BVCP, and will further limit the location only to those parcels identified as appropriate for residential use through adopted subcommunity or area plans.
+For example, the ordinance would limit the location of residential development in the IG and IM districts only to those parcels identified as appropriate for residential use through adopted subcommunity or area plans, and to those meeting the existing contiguity standards or located within 1⁄2 mile of the Boulder Junction transit station lot boundaries.
 These subcommunity and area plans have gone through long processes with significant public input to identify appropriate locations based on proximity to existing or planned amenities as suggested by the BVCP.
+The contiguity standard and transit standard ensures that other eligible parcels without existing planning guidance are in proximity to other residential uses or amenities like transit, parks, or open space that would be a benefit to a residential use, which is the case for some vacant parcels in the IM zones that based on proximity to amenities would be considered appropriate for residential development, and some IG properties within a short walking distance of the Boulder Junction transit station.

 In addition, integrating a more diverse mix of uses, including retail and restaurants, will implement the plan, while keeping them limited in size for their intended purpose to serve the employment and potentially future residential uses in the area.
-Limitations on allowed office space will ensure that industrial land remains preserved for industrial businesses, while also simplifying a challenging part of the current code.
+Limitations on allowed office space will ensure that office uses are kept to a smaller footprint and larger office space would remain adaptable for industrial businesses in the future.
+The changes would also simplify a challenging part of the current code.